10 Best Concrete Stains of 2023 – Reviews & Top Picks

 Preparation

-Before you can stain your concrete, you have to prepare the surface; otherwise, a stain will make even the slightest imperfections jump out of the concrete.
+Before you can stain your concrete, you must prepare the surface; otherwise, a stain will make even the slightest imperfections jump out of the concrete.
 You can use mild cleansers, degreasers, and a pressure washer to get the surface as clean as possible.

 Important Features to Consider